Ahoy! Avast! Matelot? Pirating Was About More Than Just Wenching

 6. No boy or woman to be allowed amongst them.
 If any man shall be found seducing any of the latter sex and carrying her to sea in disguise he shall suffer death.

 Boys and women are grouped together in this one as potential sexual objects, which makes me assume that there was a degree of knowledge of same sex relationships.
-Also there seems to have been rules around what kind of same sex interactions may or not be acceptable.
+Also there seems to have been rules around what kind of sexual interactions may or not be acceptable.
 The other mention I’ve found was in Captain John Phillips’s articles.
 He didn’t address same sex relationships, but he did state

 9. If at any time you meet with a prudent Woman, that Man that offers to meddle with her, without her Consent, shall suffer present Death.

+So much for the stereotype of pirates as rapist thugs.
+At least some ships had clear rules against such conduct.
 In fact, Captain Phillips’s 9th article was the only one of his 9 articles to carry a guaranteed death penalty.

 It looks like pirating was probably about more than swabbing, plunder, and pieces of eight.
 Although it was brutal, illegal, and sounds largely unfun, piracy also created a space for people to escape the very confining social mores of the time.
 Men had the freedom to express their affection for men or women.
 There was significantly more social mobility as well.
-It was also this more permissive society that also allowed women to make their mark as more than wives and daughters.
+It was also this more permissive society that allowed women to make their mark as more than wives and daughters.
 Definitely, go check out Anne Bonny and Mary Read for more on some awesome women who took to the pirating life.
 Also, if you’re interested in learning a whole lot more about same sex lovin’ on the high seas, check out Sodomy and the Pirate Tradition: English Sea Rovers in the Seventeenth-Century Caribbean.